NEUERO Industrietechnik für Förderanlagen GmbH

 Shariff Sharing Features

 We use the privacy-proof “Shariff” buttons.
 “Shariff” is designed to enable more privacy on the web and to replace the usual “share” buttons of social networks.
 It is not the user’s browser, but the server on which this online offer is located, that connects to the server of the respective social media platforms and asks e.g. the number of likes, etc. The user remains anonymous.
 More information about the Shariff project can be found at the developers of the magazine c’t: www.ct.de.

 WPML Media Translation

-WPML Media Translation will send the email address and name of each manager, the assigned translator, as well as the content itself to the extended translation editor and the contracted translation services.
+WPML Media Translation will send the e-mail address and the name of each manager, the assigned translator, as well as the content itself to the advanced translation editor and the commissioned translation services.

-WPML Translation Management will send the email address and name of each manager, as well as the associated translator, and the content itself to the extended translation editor and the translation services used.
+WPML Translation Management will send the e-mail address and the name of each manager, as well as the associated translator, and the content itself to the advanced translation editor and the translation services used.